PHPRio/bot-super-watcher/README.md

 [SuperWatcherBot](https://t.me/SuperWatcherBot)

-## Deploy to production or run on development enviroment
+## Production or development enviroment

 To deploy or run locally this bot, need 2 enviroments to work: